-The school is not responsible for student property which is lost or stolen.
-If your child wears glasses, a watch, or "good" jewelry to school, it is their responsibility to keep track of them at all times.
+The school is not responsible for student property, which is lost or stolen.
+If your child wears glasses, a watch, or jewelry to school, it is their responsibility to keep track of them at all times.
 Students are cautioned not to bring large amounts of money to school.
 If they must, this fact should be brought to the immediate attention of the classroom teacher upon your child's arrival in school.

 Students are NOT to bring cell phones, electronic games or toys, I-Pods, I-Pads, trading cards, beepers, or any electronic devices to school.
-Any student who brings these items to school will have them taken away.
-A parent/guardian will be required to pick up the item.